anttsou/qmj/inst/doc/presentation.md

 The Purpose of qmj
 ========================================================
 Our package, qmj, is an implementation of AQR's paper,
-$Quality Minus Junk$.
-However, AQR only looks into historical portfolios, whereas qmj provides free software for measuring the quality of stocks in today's market and can be easily updated to always have the most recent information.
+$Quality \  Minus \ Junk$.
+However, AQR only looks into historical portfolios, whereas qmj provides free software for measuring the quality of stocks in today's market, or as close to today as we can get given publicly available information, and can be easily updated to have the most recent information.

 Using qmj, Help Files
 ========================================================